MESH-Research/linked-open-profiles/README.md

 # ORCID Data Block 2

-This is a WordPress plugin for displaying ORCID profile data on pages, posts, and more in WordPress.
+This is a WordPress plugin for displaying data from multiple ORCID profiles on pages, posts, and more in WordPress.
 It's a successor to [ORCID Data Block](https://github.com/MESH-Research/orcid-data-block).

 This work is funded by the [ORCID Global Participation Fund](https://info.orcid.org/global-participation-fund-announces-fourth-round-of-awardees/).